 When wisdom teeth are growing into one’s mouth, they may become stuck in bone and tissue if there is not enough room in the mouth for the teeth.
 When a wisdom tooth is stuck in bone or tissue, this is called impaction or an impacted wisdom tooth.
 A wisdom tooth can be impacted completely in the bone, partially impacted in the bone, or impacted in the gum tissue.
 There are also different angles in which a wisdom tooth can be impacted.
 For example a wisdom tooth could be impacted horizontally, diagonally, or vertically.
 These different features contribute to the complications of leaving the wisdom teeth in place versus extraction.
 Impacted wisdom teeth can lie waiting to cause pain at the least possible time.
 A wisdom tooth could go years without being infected until it suddenly flairs up causing pain, swelling, and infection.
 If a wisdom tooth looks like it could become symptomatic in the future, it is often better to be proactive versus reactive in extracting.
-Dr. Joseph Lawson and Dr. Seth Pepper remove wisdom teeth at Peachland Dental in Punta Gorda, Florida.
+Dr. Joseph Lawson and Dr. Seth Pepper remove wisdom teeth at Peachland Dental in Port Charlotte, Florida.